micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

     * Extended arguments of create\_callback\_group function for the real-time class.
     * Removed the get\_associated\_with\_executor\_atomic function.

-The callback-grouplevel executor has been merged into ROS 2 rclcpp in [pull request 1218](https://github.com/ros2/rclcpp/pull/1218/commits).
+The callback-group-level executor has been merged into ROS 2 rclcpp in [pull request 1218](https://github.com/ros2/rclcpp/pull/1218/commits).

 ### Test Bench